-In this digital age of easy duplication and distribution of imagery, art theft is at an all-time high.
+Art theft is at an all-time high in this digital age of easy duplication and distribution of imagery.
 As an artist, that is why I go to extremes to provenance my creations.

 In my post titled ART PROVENANCE from 2012, I asked, “What do you know about the art on your walls?”
 Ten years later, the big question is, “What do you know about your NFTs?“

 One of the things that I love most about Non-Fungible Tokens is that everything is transparent; who created it, who owns it, what it sold for, everything.